pistachiochoco/NSO-API-for-Spla3/Spla3_API/README.md

 #####  Descriptor of Parameters
 - **XRankingDetailQuery**: `id: WFJhbmtpbmdTZWFzb24tcDoy` (season ID)
   - from **XRankingQuery**: `["data"]["xRanking"]["currentSeason"]["id"]`
-  - Note: this query only can fetch first 25 players each rule.
-DetailedTabViewXRankingXXRefetchQuery can fetch ranking26~500 players.
+  - Note: this query only can fetch first 25 players each rule. **DetailedTabViewXRankingXXRefetchQuery** can fetch ranking26~500 players.
   - Also this query only can fetch weapon top players of shooter and roller.
-Other weapon top players can be fetched from DetailTabViewWeaponTopsXXRefetchQuery.
+Other weapon top players can be fetched from **DetailTabViewWeaponTopsXXRefetchQuery**.
 - **DetailTabViewXRankingAr(Cl,Gl,Lf)RefetchQuery**:
   ```
   (example)